-Approval is by the Prime Minister and the Premier.
+$\label{lem:continuous} \mbox{Approval is by the Prime Minister and the Premier.}$

-Category D relief measures may be made available when the community is so severely affected by an eligible disaster that additional funding is required to meet particular circumstances of the event and where a gap or need for special assistance above and beyond the standard suite (Category A and B) of the NDRRA assistance arises.
+May be made available when the community is so severely affected by an eligible disaster that additional funding is required to meet particular circumstances of the event and where a gap or need for special assistance above and beyond the standard suite (Category A and B) of the NDRRA assistance arises.

-If local governments identify a need for a Category D Extraordinary Special Assistance relief measure, they are encouraged to contact the relevant state government agency.
-The state government agency will collate and review the information and, if necessary, prepare a business case for QRA to review and on-forward to the Department of the Premier and Cabinet.
+If local governments identify a need for a Category D Extraordinary Special Assistance relief measure, they are encouraged to contact the relevant State Government agency.
+The State Government agency will collate and review the information and, if necessary, prepare a Business Case and forward to the QRA for review, then on-forwarded to the Department of the Premier and Cabinet.
 If endorsed by the Premier, it will be forwarded to the Commonwealth for approval by the Prime Minister.